workingDog/ClockPicker/README.md

 The main elements are **ClockPickerView.swift** and **ClockTime.swift**, see the demo in **ContenView.swift** for how to use it in your code.

-The key to using this *ClockPickerView* in your code is to create a *ClockTime* such as:
+The key to using this *ClockPickerView* in your code is to pass it your Date, such as:

-    @ObservedObject var timeObject = ClockTime(date: Date())
+    @State var date = Date()

-and pass it to the *ClockPickerView* as shown in *ContenView.swift*,

-    ClockPickerView(clockTime: timeObject)
+    ClockPickerView(date: $date)

-As the clock hands are changed, the selected time can be obtain from the *ClockTime* object.
+As the clock hands are changed, the date hours and minutes are updated.

 That's it, very simple.